LIFEHUBBER

 GitHub-hosted research project

-The public reference point is a GitHub repository with code, paper-style framing, and project materials from HKUDS.
+Public materials are available through a GitHub repository with code, paper-style framing, and project materials from HKUDS.

 Why it matters